william-mckeon/OpenAgent-api/README.md

 ### Blast-radius analysis

 - **If `openagent-frontend` is compromised**: the attacker gets `OPENAGENT_API_KEY` only.
-They cannot reach openagent-infra, openagent-logger, or the Compute Provider directly.
+They cannot reach openagent-infra, openagent-logger, or the compute provider directly.
 - **If `openagent-api` is compromised**: the attacker gets `OPENAGENT_API_KEY`, `INFRA_API_KEY`, `LOGGER_API_KEY`, and `LOGGER_HMAC_SECRET`.
 They still don't have `PROVIDER_API_KEY` — they cannot bypass openagent-infra to bill the compute provider directly.
 - **If `openagent-infra` is compromised**: the attacker gets `INFRA_API_KEY` and `PROVIDER_API_KEY`.
 The model layer is exposed, but openagent-api's inbound boundary stays safe, openagent-logger stays safe, and the frontend stays safe.
 - **If `openagent-logger` is compromised**: the attacker gets `LOGGER_API_KEY` and `LOGGER_HMAC_SECRET`.
-They can read whatever events have been captured, but they cannot reach openagent-api's inbound, openagent-infra, or the Compute Provider.
+They can read whatever events have been captured, but they cannot reach openagent-api's inbound, openagent-infra, or the compute provider.

 ### Service-to-service vs user-to-service auth